 Can you really have a Valentine’s Day romantic comedy list without mentioning Brandley Cooper?
 After losing his job and wife, he sets his mind on finally rebuilding his life and reuniting with his wife.
 However, his parents his parent’s aren’t 100% on board with his plan.
 Things take a weird turn when she meets a woman who offers to help him reconnect with his wife.
 That’s only if he can do something very important for her in exchange, of course.

 500 Days of Summer is perhaps the most realistic movie about love and break-up according to many rom-com fans.
 When a hopeless romantic, greeting-card writer sees his life turned upside down when his girlfriend breaks up with him out of the blue, he begins to reflect on their 500 days together in order to figure out when exactly his relationship started falling to pieces.

 Last but not least, a romantic comedy for Valentine’s Day that follows the life of a 40-year-old man who is suddenly single.
 When he learns about his wife’s love affair with another man, his dream life unravels.
 Now, he has to get back to the fickle world of dating with the help of a self-styled player who decides to become his mentor and show him all the ways he can find success with women.

 Valentine’s Day Movies

 Do you have any favourite romantic comedies for Valentine’s Day that are not on my list?
 Let me know!
 A move night is the perfect cheap and unique Valentine’s Day idea.
+Don’t forget to make some tasty seasoned jalapeno popcorn!
 Happy Valentine’s Day, friends.